offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 | - | - | H | - | E | L | L | O | - |
 | O | T | H | - | E | L | L | O | - |

-The alignment above represents a family of sequences, which in this case is a small set of words that rhyme together.
+The sequence alignment above represents a family of sequences, which in this case is a small set of words that rhyme together.
 Given a never before seen word, a profile HMM for the above alignment allows for ...

  * estimating how related the word is to  that word is related to the multiple alignment (e.g. does it look like it rhymes).
  * estimating how that word would align if it were included in the multiple alignment (e.g. estimate if the suffix roughly matches up with "ELLO").